-- 5. All authority in relation to the custody and transportation of persons held for any cause in criminal proceedings and all [prisoners] persons under arrest awaiting arraignment who require hospital care, including those requiring psychiatric observation or treatment, in any county within the city. - § 5.
-Subdivision 2 of section 623 of the New York city charter, as amended by local law number 102 for the year 1977, is amended to read as follows: - 2.
-Sole power and authority concerning the care, custody and control of all [court pens] secure facilities for the detention of [prisoners] persons in custody while in the criminal courts of the city of New York, the family court of the state of New York within the city of New York, the supreme court in the counties of New York, Bronx, Kings, Queens and Richmond and of all vehicles employed in the transportation of [prisoners] persons in custody who have been sentenced, are awaiting trial or are held for any other cause. - § 6.
-Section 625 of the New York City Charter is amended to read as follows: - § 625.
-Labor of [prisoners] persons in custody.
-Every [inmate] person in the custody of an institution under the authority of the commissioner shall be employed in some form of industry, in farming operations or other employment, and products thereof shall be utilized in the institutions under the commissioner or in any other agency.
+5. All authority in relation to the custody and transportation of persons held for any cause in criminal proceedings and all [prisoners] persons under arrest awaiting arraignment who require hospital care, including those requiring psychiatric observation or treatment, in any county within the city.

+§ 5.
+Subdivision 2 of section 623 of the New York city charter, as amended by local law number 102 for the year 1977, is amended to read as follows:

+2. Sole power and authority concerning the care, custody and control of all [court pens] secure facilities for the detention of [prisoners] persons incarcerated and persons in custody while in the criminal courts of the city of New York, the family court of the state of New York within the city of New York, the supreme court in the counties of New York, Bronx, Kings, Queens and Richmond and of all vehicles employed in the transportation of [prisoners] persons incarcerated or persons in custody who have been sentenced, are awaiting trial or are held for any other cause.

+§ 6.
+Section 625 of the New York city charter, as amended by chapter 322 of the laws of 2021, is amended to read as follows:

+§ 625.
+Labor of [prisoners] persons incarcerated.
+Every [incarcerated individual of] person incarcerated by an institution under the authority of the commissioner shall be employed in some form of industry, in farming operations or other employment, and products thereof shall be utilized in the institutions under the commissioner or in any other agency.
 Those persons held for trial may be employed in the same manner as persons who have been sentenced [prisoners], provided they give their consent in writing.
-Such [inmates or prisoners] persons held for trial may be detailed by the commissioner to perform work or service on the grounds and buildings or on any public improvement under the charge of any other agency. - § 7.
-Subdivision f of section 626 of the New York city charter, as amended by local law number 133 for the year 2019, is amended to read as follows: - f.
+Such [incarcerated individuals or prisoners] persons held for trial may be detailed by the commissioner to perform work or service on the grounds and buildings or on any public improvement under the charge of any other agency.

+§ 7.
+Subdivision f of section 626 of the New York city charter, as amended by local law number 133 for the year 2019, is amended to read as follows:

+f.
 The board shall establish procedures for the hearing of grievances, complaints or requests for assistance (1) by or on behalf of any person held or confined under the jurisdiction of the department or (2) by any employee of the department.
 Starting July 1, 2021, the board shall issue a report, at least every three years, on issues related to the department's grievance process.
-Such report shall incorporate direct feedback from [incarcerated individuals] persons in custody and proposed recommendations for relevant improvements, and shall include a section of recommendations on how to improve the grievance process for vulnerable populations, including [incarcerated individuals] persons in custody who are lesbian, gay, bisexual, transgender, intersex, and gender nonconforming.
+Such report shall incorporate direct feedback from [incarcerated individuals] persons incarcerated and proposed recommendations for relevant improvements, and shall include a section of recommendations on how to improve the grievance process for vulnerable populations, including [incarcerated individuals] persons incarcerated who are lesbian, gay, bisexual, transgender, intersex, and gender nonconforming.
 Such report shall be submitted to the council and posted on the board's website.